 The European Display® Campaign is a voluntary scheme designed by energy experts from European towns and cities.
 When started in 2003 it was initially aimed at encouraging local authorities to publicly display the energy and environmental performances of their public buildings using the same energy label that is used for household appliances.
-Since 2008 private companies are also encouraged to use Display for their corporate social responsibility CSR activities.
+Since 2008 private companies are also encouraged to use Display for their corporate social responsibility (CSR) activities.
 See Participate for more information.

 As most Member States now have a National certificate for their existing public buildings, Display is increasingly being used as a complementary communication tool.
 With its strong emphasis on local communication campaigns and large variety of communication tools Display goes beyond the basic requirements of the EPBD.
+Especially the evolution poster allows displaying in a clear manner the efforts made and the improvements of energy efficiency of public buildings.

 Fully supported by the European Commission